 Money from Nothing.
 Indebtedness and Aspiration in South Africa.
 Stanford, CA: Stanford University Press, 2015.

 Gaining Ground?
 ‘Rights’ and ‘Property’ in South African Land Reform.
-London: Routledge-Cavendish, 2007.
+Abingdon: Routledge-Cavendish, 2007.

 Dr. Marcia Schenck

 International Organizations and African Return Migration: Between Fears of Brain Drain and Visions of Development

 Marcia C. Schenck recently completed her PhD in history at Princeton University.
 Her dissertation examines state-sponsored education and labor migration between the Peoples’ Republics of Angola and Mozambique and the German Democratic Republic (GDR) from the mid 1970s to 1990.
 During the Cold War, political and economic relations between the “Second World” and the “Third World” opened up migration routes for young African men and women to work and study abroad.
 In the process, migrants were expected to gain technical skills and expertise to develop their nascent postcolonial home states upon their return.
 Tracing Angola’s and Mozambique’s political transitions from decolonization to socialism and finally to free market democracies through the lived experiences of these migrants, her work is firmly rooted in African history.
 Schenck’s dissertation illustrates the lasting impact of the migration experience, which indelibly shaped the Angolan and Mozambican workers’ relationship to production, consumption, education, as well as their affective relationships.
 She also highlights the degree to which Angolan and Mozambican history is intertwined with that of other socialist nations such as East Germany.
 In addition, by tracing the lives of transnational migrants, she contributes to an understanding of the significance of non-military global socialist ties for African history during the Cold War and beyond.
 While in residence at re:work, Schenck will turn her dissertation into a book manuscript.